Frequently Asked Questions RMS

 What will I be responsible for financially?

-You will be responsible for your food expenses.
+The program will provide food on the first 2 days of the program and for a few meals throughout the program.
+Otherwise, you will be responsible for your food expenses.
 Typical food expenses will likely range between $375 and $450 for the length of the program.
 You choose and manage your own food purchases.
-Your dorm room includes a mini-fridge and microwave; bringing some food from home can help reduce food expenses.
+Each dorm room includes a mini-fridge and microwave; bringing some food from home can help reduce food expenses.
+A small kitchen is also available for cooking meals.

 On the application form you ask if I am a member of 4-H. Is that a requirement or is there a preference in your selection for 4-H members?